 Star Stable is an MMO or a Massively Multiplayer Online game.
 This means that a large volume of players can compete, interact and cooperate in an ongoing virtual world.

 Quick Look At Jorvik

-The video below shows footage of gameplay around the different places in Jorvik.
-Which is where the fictional location this game is based.
+The video on YouTube shows footage of gameplay around the different places in Jorvik, which is the fictional location on which this game is based.